evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

 # Adding custom commands

-In this lesson we'll learn how to create our own Evennia _Commands_.
-If you are new to Python you'll also learn some more basics about how to manipulate strings and get information out of Evennia.
+In this lesson we'll learn how to create our own Evennia [Commands](../../../Components/Commands.md) If you are new to Python you'll also learn some more basics about how to manipulate strings and get information out of Evennia.

 A Command is something that handles the input from a user and causes a result to happen.
-An example is `look`, which examines your current location and tells how it looks like and what is in it.
+An example is `look`, which examines your current location and tells you what it looks like and what is in it.

 ```{sidebar} Commands are not typeclassed